Festival Programme

 Curzon Cinema & Arts 46 Old Church Rd, Clevedon BS21 6NN

-Hanging by a thread continues
+Hanging by a Thread continues

 An evening of poetry and film inspired by the work of Robert Macfarlane and Jackie Morris whose book The Lost Words is the basis of this film.
 The closing event of the festival will be hosted by former Bristol City Poet, Kat Lyons, who will host and perform their poetry alongside local students.
-Lost For Words is an odyssey across the UK.
-It celebrates our relationship with nature through diverse voices while actively reshaping our anthropocentric view with poetic and scientific approach.

 Tickets from www.curzon.org.uk